 - An insurance agent can usually represent a maximum of 1 of each of these – life insurance, general insurance, and health insurance.
 They also do not have access to all the insurance vendors’ policies.
 At the same time, a broker can fetch your information for the companies and insurance plans available and does not limit him.
 The broker is also equipped enough to further give you more details if more than 1 type of insurance is what you would need.

 - Since brokers need to identify the best insurance contracts for their client’s specific needs, they must assess their business / financial needs and situation for the best available.
 To do this, they need to assess all possible unique insurance situations and have useful and in-depth knowledge about the market and its products.
 Because of this additional seeking quality, insurance brokers charge administrative and premium fees (which includes a percentage of their commission) higher than the insurance agents.
 Some companies also pay salaries to their captive agents as they are treated like employees.

 Insurance Agent vs Insurance Broker Comparison Table

 Below is the 11 topmost comparison between Insurance Agent vs Insurance Broker

 |Representation||Represents only one Insurance Company||Represents Multiple Insurance Companies for the Prospective Insurance buyer|

 |Appointment||Appointed by the Insurance Companies||Selected by buyers after careful and informed scrutiny from a pool of brokers|

 |Types||2 types – Independent and Captive||2 types – Retail or Wholesale|

-This has a been a guide to the top difference between Insurance Agent vs Insurance Broker.
-Here we also discuss the Insurance Agent vs Insurance Broker key differences with infographics, and comparison table.
+This has been a guide to the top difference between Insurance agents vs Insurance Broker.
+Here we also discuss the Insurance Agent vs Insurance Broker key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more –